matrix-org/matrix-spec/content/_index.md

 ### Timestamps

-Unless otherwise stated, are timestamps are the number of milliseconds elapsed since the unix epoch (1970-01-01 00:00:00 UTC), but not counting leap seconds, so that each day is precisely 86,400,000 milliseconds.
+Unless otherwise stated, timestamps are the number of milliseconds elapsed since the unix epoch (1970-01-01 00:00:00 UTC), but not counting leap seconds, so that each day is precisely 86,400,000 milliseconds.